gnolang/gnochess/tutorial/01_getting_started/README.md

 ## Visiting and calling the realm

-Try out visiting the realm: <http://localhost:8888/r/demo/getting_started>
+Try out visiting the realm: use `url` in your shell to get the link to your gnoweb, then append `/r/demo/getting_started` to the URL.

 You should see the output of the `Render()` function, including the value of our counter set to 0.